-The Forest School is guided by two bodies.
-The Management Team is composed of core staff and faculty, as well as leaders from affiliated YSE centers, programs, and initiatives.
-These individuals are committed to setting up processes for The Forest School, managing the forestry curriculum, collectively enacting the vision and mission, and strategic decision-making regarding academics, research, centers, programs, and initiatives, and programming and initiatives of the School.
+The Forest School is guided by its Management Team, which is composed of core staff and faculty, as well as leaders from affiliated YSE centers, programs, and initiatives.
+These individuals are committed to oversight of The Forest School and the forestry curriculum as well as (1) collectively implementing the vision and mission; (2) strategic direction of academics, research, and affiliated centers and programs; and (3) developing programming for the School.